eHealthAfrica/hospitalrun-server/README.md

  * **merge-conflicts** - Checks for couchdb conflicts and resolves using a strategy of accepting the last change at a field level.

 ##Installation with Docker
-This is the preferred and adviseable way of running `hospitalrun-server`
+This is the preferred and advisable way of running `hospitalrun-server`
 1. Clone files into your server
 2. Edit the `docker-compose.yml` file and replace `www.example.com` in `DOMAIN_NAME: www.example.com` with your domain name
 3. Run `docker-compose up -d` and wait a couple of minutes depending on your internet speed.
 Visit your domain name to see `hospitalrun in action`